Home Food History The First Airline Meals: Debunking the 1928 Lufthansa vs. 1936 United Myths

 The first hot meal served on an airliner was on May 1, 1927.
 These meals were served on the three-engined Armstrong Whitworth Argosies flown by Imperial Airways on their Croydon to Paris “Silver Wing” flights.
 The airline built galleys into the rear of the airplanes and served lunch and wine to as many as eighteen passengers.

-The next airline to serve hot meals was France Air Union, which began serving much more complex meals in August of that same year.
+After Imperial, the next airline to serve hot meals was France Air Union, which began serving much more complex meals in August of that same year.
 Not to be outdone by Imperial Airways which was serving its lunches on the ultra competitive London-Paris route, Air Union began offering its Rayon d’Or (Golden Ray) meal service onboard it’s Lioré et Olivier LeO 21 airliners.

 These planes were not only faster than the competition, but the lunches were much fancier, consisting of what could be called haute cuisine.
 Passengers were served hors d’oeuvres, crayfish a la Parisienne, chicken chasseur, York ham in gelatin, salad Niçoise, ice cream, cheese, and fruit, with champagne, red or white Bordeaux, liquors, soft drinks, or coffee to drink.
 These meal were enjoyed in quite elegant, comfortable, and spacious cabins.